AllanPZamora/Valley-Catch/README.md

 ## Purpose

 The goal of this project is to provide an interactive and educational way to view fish data from *Stardew Valley* while practicing web development skills.

-## License

-The source code for this project is released under the [MIT License](LICENSE).
-Game data, names, and images are the property of ConcernedApe and other copyright holders.
-These assets are used here under fair use for non-commercial, educational purposes only.